piskvorky/gensim/docs/_sources/tut3.txt

 Gensim has no ambition to become a production-level tool, with robust failure handling and error recoveries.
-Its main goal is to help NLP newcomers try out popular algorithms and to facilitate prototyping new algorithms for NLP researchers.
+Its main goal is to help NLP newcomers try out popular algorithms and to facilitate prototyping of new algorithms for NLP researchers.